mrocklin/blog/_posts/work/2018-01-27-write-dumb-code.md

 So when you add code to a project you should feel meek.
 It should feel as though you are eating with your family and there isn't enough food on the table.
 You should take only what you need and no more.
-The people with you will respect you for your efforts on this to restrict yourself.
+The people with you will respect you for your efforts to restrict yourself.
 Solving problems with less code is a hard, but it is a burden that you take on yourself to lighten the burdens of others.

 Complex technologies are harder to maintain